amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 A **relative frequency distribution** is a table that lists each category of data and shows the proportion of observations in each category.

-A **histogram** is similar to a bar graph, execpt that the rectangles in histograms touch, while the bars in bar graphs do not touch.
+A **histogram** is similar to a bar graph, except that the rectangles in histograms touch, while the bars in bar graphs do not touch.
 When the vertical scale measures the frequencies of the classes, we have a **frequency histogram**.
 When the vertical scale measures the relative frequencies of the classes, we have a **relative frequency historgram**.

 ## 2.3 Additional Displays of Quantitative Data